 Don’t assume that your child is too young to communicate.
 Even preschool children can help look out for themselves.
 Start at an early age and explain their allergy to them.
 At this young age, avoid any gray area you might give an older child: If a food might contain something they’re allergic to, then they can’t eat it.
 For this age group, however, it is most important to educate all adults who are supervising your preschool age child.
 Children at this age cannot be always be relied upon to remember or to follow your instructions.

 For example, if your child has a corn allergy, teach them to say no to boxed juice drinks.
 Many juices contain high-fructose corn syrup that will likely cause an allergic reaction.

 While children at this age may be too young to understand the reasons why they might have an allergic reaction, they aren’t too young to know you said it would be bad for them.

 Teach your child to find an adult who is in charge and show them his or her medical alert bracelet or necklace.
 That helps the adult in charge be aware for your child.

-Before your child accepts food from anyone, teach him to ask if it contains a food he’s allergic to.
-If the person giving him the food does not know, have your child politely decline it or ask another adult who might be able to give him a definitive answer.
+Before your child accepts food from anyone, teach them to ask if it contains a food they are allergic to.
+If the person giving them the food does not know, have your child politely decline it or ask another adult who might be able to give them a definitive answer.

 An egg is not always an egg—it could be lysozyme, mayonnaise, albumin, ovalbumin, meringue or meringue powder, or surimi.
 When your child is old enough to read and recognize certain words, teach him to check ingredients lists for possible allergens.

 Find a list of ingredients that may indicate the presence of major food allergens, including soy and milk, from Kids with Food Allergies, a division of the Allergy and Asthma Foundation of America.
-(2)